ga-wdi-lessons/angular-firebase/readme.md

 # AngularFire
-- Create and configure a Firebase back-end.
-- Create a Javascript that communicates with a Firebase back-end.
 - Explain the difference between HTTP and Websockets, and provide an advantage and disadvantage of each.
 - Explain what AngularFire is and how it differs from Firebase.
+- Create and configure a Firebase back-end.
+- Create a Javascript front-end application that communicates with a Firebase back-end.
 - Deploy your app to Firebase Hosting.

 ## Framing